DjangoGirls/tutorial/authentication_authorization/README.md

-# Security
+# Homework: Adding security to your website

-You might have noticed that you didn't have to use your password apart from back when we used the admin-interface.
-And you might notice that this means that everyone can add or edit posts in your blog.
+You might have noticed that you didn't have to use your password, apart from back when we used the admin interface.
+You might also have noticed that this means that anyone can add or edit posts in your blog.
 I don't know about you, but I don't want just anyone to post on my blog.
 So lets do something about it.

 ## Authorizing add/edit of posts

 First lets make things secure.
 We will protect our `post_new`, `post_edit` and `post_publish` views so that only logged-in users can access them.
-Django ships with some nice helpers for that using a kind-of advanced topic of _decorators_.
+Django ships with some nice helpers for that using, the kind of advanced topic, _decorators_.
 Don't worry about the technicalities now, you can read up on these later.
-The decorator to use is shipped in Django in a module `django.contrib.auth.decorators` and is named `login_required`.
+The decorator to use is shipped in Django in the module `django.contrib.auth.decorators` and is called `login_required`.

-So edit your `mysite/views.py` and add these lines at the top where all the imports are:
+So edit your `mysite/views.py` and add these lines at the top along with the rest of the imports:

 ```
 from django.contrib.auth.decorators import login_required
 ```

-Then add a line before each of the `post_new`, `post_edit` and `post_publish` like the following:
+Then add a line before each of the `post_new`, `post_edit` and `post_publish` views (decorating them) like the following:

 ```
 @login_required